vefunder/protocol-research-review/articles/liquity/Asset Risk Assessment - bLUSD.md

 The protocol operates a Treasury consisting of three logical parts, termed "buckets": Pending Bucket, Reserve Bucket, and Permanent Bucket.

 - The **Pending Bucket** (protocol-controlled vault) stores LUSD for the depositors who have yet to chicken in/out.
-The funds are invested in the stability pool.
+The funds are invested into B.Protocol, which then immediately deposits into the Liquity Stability Pool.
 - The **Reserve Bucket** (protocol-controlled vault) stores a portion of the LUSD gathered from the former bondholders after a "chicken in" event.
 Yields generated with the funds in every bucket are directed here, which supports bLUSD's supply.
 - The **Permanent Bucket** (protocol-owned vault) stores the other portion of the LUSD gathered from the former bondholders.